 Find out more about the walk by clicking on the information icon at the top of the page.

-Come to lower corner of field by a house in the hamlet of Dormston, take metal gate, ignoring unsurfaced track, and go left along road for 1/2 mile passing the entrance to Dormston Manor and crossing stream to stay gently uphill to reach Hill Farm House on right and Hill Farm on left.
+Continue along the road for 1/2 mile passing the entrance to Dormston Manor and crossing stream to stay gently uphill to reach Hill Farm House on right and Hill Farm on left.

 Next to Hill Farm we turn left through fence by metal gate where you have now rejoined The Millennium Way and will again see the green Millennium Way waymarker.
 At the end of the outbuildings continue ahead with hedge left to field edge gap.
-Continue ahead with hedge left and at the end of the hedge, find waypost and bear slightly left across field, to find a just visible yellow topped waypost 15 paces in from corner of field.
+Continue ahead with hedge left and at the end of the hedge, find waypost and bear slightly left across field, to find a barely visible yellow topped waypost 15 paces in from corner of field.
 Enter small coppice veering slightly left to exit by gate into right hand field.
 Go diagonally across centre of field towards another barely visible yellow topped waymarker post at top of field just to left of copse of trees.
-Go ahead through gap on partially grassed corridor initially with hedge left then cross field diagonally under power cables to reach wide gap with waypost in top right corner.
-Exit by gap into next field.
-Here, go diagonally across field under two sets of power cables and head to a further yellow topped waymarker post in corner.
+Go ahead through gap on partially grassed corridor initially with hedge left then cross field diagonally under two lines of power cables to reach wide gated gap with visible waypost.

-Go through gated gap following green Millennium Way waymarker then go forward to end of wooden fence.
-Cross narrow track to stay with fence right to take further metal gate and turn right to pass between barns (L) and farmhouse (R).
+Go through gated gap following green Millennium Way waymarker then go forward to cross narrow track towards fence.
+Stay with fence right to reach and take a large metal gate, then pass between barns (L) and farmhouse (R).
 After passing between barns and farmhouse go left for 20 paces to find metal gate right with waymarker.
 Take gate and go with fence right to take double stile and wooden bridge ( often overgrown ) into next field.
 Go directly across field to take stile and ditch bridge.
 Go 1/4 left across field to take wooden gate and then for a few paces to take stile in hedge gap to next field.
 Stay with hedge left to take wooden gate in corner of field then stay ahead on rough track past houses to take further small wooden gate to left of 5 bar gate.
 Stay forward to reach road.
 Temporary Diversion: Turn right on Withybed Lane to junction with Stonepit Lane, then turn left and follow Stonepit Lane to reach the main road.
 Turn left to arrive back at the village green

 Archers fans will recognize the half timbered black and white Old Bull near the village green as the well known fictional Ambridge pub.
 It is said that William Shakespeare stayed here whilst on his way to Worcester to collect his marriage certificate.